Cinematic rendering

 Since the number of light paths in this technique is nearly unlimited, a finite randomized selection of the paths and importance sampling are used to imitate the real-life propagation of light, scattering, and reflection using models build on real-life data.
 The result is a photorealistic image.

 Applications in medical education

 Cinematic rendering is not approved for the clinical use.

 Cinematic rendering technology is currently applied as a virtual educational method at specialized facilities, institutions, and centers to teach the subject of anatomy to both medical students and other healthcare professions, for example, at the JKU Faculty of Medicine at the Johannes Kepler University Linz, and for post-graduate programs in clinical areas as well as medical assistant professions.

+Surgical applications

+A 2026 review described cinematic rendering in CT angiography as useful for visualizing complex vascular anatomy and identified preoperative planning as a potential application area.
+In a 2019 preclinical randomized crossover study in hepatopancreatobiliary surgery, surgeons using cinematic rendering answered anatomy questions more correctly and more quickly than with conventional CT.